 Legally ending a marriage through a divorce can seem like a headache.
 There may be heartache, cheating, hostility, coercion, or a combination of these issues between you and your spouse that leads one of you to the thought of divorcing one another.
-Whatever the case may be, Owens, Nelson, Owens & Dupree, P.L.L.C is here for you.
+Whatever the case may be, Owens, Nelson, Owens & Murad, P.L.L.C is here for you.
 We are experts at NC divorce law.

 Our attorneys have been working in family law for 60 years.
-If you need help getting an NC divorce, an attorney at Owens, Nelson, Owens & Dupree, P.L.L.C. can represent you throughout the case.
+If you need help getting an NC divorce, an attorney at Owens, Nelson, Owens & Murad, P.L.L.C. can represent you throughout the case.
 Consult and hire one of our attorneys to have your marriage dissolved.
 Our goal is to make your divorce case as simple and as quick as possible.
 We will thoroughly walk you through the whole process from start to finish.

 Cordell Cordell, A Domestic Litigation Firm, says that in North Carolina divorce can be obtained so long as a married couple has been separated a year and one of the parties has been a resident of North Carolina for six months prior to filing the action.
 NC

 We will meet with you to discuss what to expect.
 The following are things to consider when you are thinking of divorce: